wilsonmar/wilsonmar.github.io/_posts/2016-04-02-beta-activities.md

 substantial hands-on experience with the upcoming version.

-I think too many developers waste the opportunity to build goodwill and additional assistance that beta participants can provide.
+I think too many developers waste the opportunity to build goodwill and obtain additional assistance that beta participants can provide.

 Here is a summary of my advice explained further below: